37signals: History

 The company 37signals was originally named after the 37 extraterrestrial radio signals identified by astronomer Paul Horowitz as potential messages from extraterrestrial intelligence.
 Work on the company's first product, the project management application Basecamp, began in 2003.

 By 2005, the company had moved away from consulting work to focus exclusively on its own web applications.
 The Ruby on Rails web application framework was extracted from the work on Basecamp and released as open source.
 In 2006, the company announced that Jeff Bezos had acquired a minority stake via his personal investment company, Bezos Expeditions.
 The same year, Jason Fried, 37signals CEO, was included among MIT Technology Review's TR35 honoring technologists and scientists under the age of 35 for their ground-breaking inventions and research.

 In 2014, 37signals changed its name to Basecamp and chose to focus solely on that product.
 As of August 2018, the Highrise product also stopped accepting new signups.

 In September 2019, Basecamp gained some notoriety for purchasing Google Ads in the name of their own company because other organizations bought the keyword "Basecamp", causing four competitors to appear above Basecamp's own website in search results.
 Jason Fried called Google's search result policy a "shakedown".
 A Google spokesperson responded that competitors are not allowed to use trademarked names in their keywords if the owner of the trademark files a complaint with Google.
 Since the story broke, Google has stopped competitors from using the Basecamp trademark.

 After Apple threatened to pull the service's iOS app, Hey, from the App Store, in September 2020, Basecamp signed up to help launch the Coalition for App Fairness to fight Apple's app store policies and "create a level playing field" for businesses.

 In 2021, employees raised concerns about an internal collection of "funny" customer names, including names of ostensibly American, European, African, and Asian origin.
 Basecamp responded by announcing several policy changes, such as forbidding "societal and political discussions" in internal forums, which Fried described as a "major distraction."
 The company offered severance packages to employees who disagreed with the changes.
 Ultimately, one-third of the company resigned.

 37signals has started cloud repatriation of its services, which involves moving its resources away from cloud computing.
 Chief technology officer David Heinemeier Hansson said in September 2023 that the project had saved the company $1 million.

+In 2024, 37signals launched ONCE, a product line centered around software that customers purchase once and run themselves instead of paying a recurring subscription.
+The first ONCE product launch was Campfire, the company's team chat application.
+Campfire was offered as a self-hosted application, allowing customers to install it on their own servers and retain control of their data.

+In 2025.
+37signals introduced Fizzy, a new project management application based around kanban-style workflow.